Anti-virus and more

 In the list of programs, check for Norton, McAfee and other AV programs:

-To remove a program drag it to the trash can on the dock.
+- macOS: to remove a program drag it to the trash can on the dock.

 More security measures you should take